susanev/redtiger-design-system/guidelines/02-principles.md

 ---

+## Consistent
+RedTiger tools are consistent.
+We use the same design language across all tools.

 ## Efficient and Focused
 We help you get your work done quickly by using good hierarchy to guide you to the relevant information.
+We optimize for your productivity.

 ## Inclusive
-Our designs are inclusive.
-All interactions can be accomplished with keyboards or pointing devices.
+People of all abilities can be productive with our tools.

 ## User-centered
-All of our designs have been informed by our users through the use of interviews, surveys, and usability studies.
+All of our tools have been informed by interviews, surveys, and usability studies.